Cumberland Community Foundation Grant Cycle 2019

 How to apply -

-- View this video about how to create an account: Foundant Log On Instructions
+- View this video about how to create an account: Foundant Log On Instructions, log on to Foundant to start the application.
+Click here.

 - If you still have questions after viewing the video and attending a Grantseekers Information Meeting, contact Amanda Klinck: email@example.com or